-Office of the Rabbinate of Elad, Rosh HaAyin and Herzelia Religious Court of Elad Batei Hora'ah Religious Services Marriage Licensing Kashrut Mikvaot Eiruvin when it is a difference of opinion and perspectives.
-If it is indeed a machloket, he must also know who is the one causing the strife.
+Throughout history there has always been, and always will be, conflicts amongst the Jewish people.
+But a person must know when it is a machloket and when it is a difference of opinion and perspectives.
+If it is indeed a machloket, he must also know who the one causing the strife is.
 I have seen and heard many individuals who mistakenly attribute each disagreement to a machloket and claim that each of the parties is the feuding party.
 Especially, in our times, much to our sorrow, there is an abundance of machloket also in the Torah world, amongst all segments of society.
-Especially because politics has become an inseparable part of our lives to the extent that the boundaries between halachah, Torah perspectives, and politics has become blurred.
-Especially when we see a conflict between Gedolei Yisrael, one must be careful about what he says because one should not "stand in the place of the great ones" [Mishlei 25:6].
+This is especially true because politics has become an inseparable part of our lives, to the extent that the boundaries between halachah, Torah perspectives, and politics have become blurred.
+Especially when we see a conflict between Gedolei Yisrael, one must be careful about what he says, because one should not "stand in the place of the great ones" (Mishlei 25:6).
 We have already seen that the test of whether it is a machloket is whether it affects the character traits of an individual and causes hatred amongst Jews; that is a proof that it is strife.
-Even though it is possible that Gedolei Yisrael can have conflicts that are for the sake of Heaven, but the students who are pulled into the conflict act out of personal interest.
+Even though it is possible for Gedolei Yisrael to have conflicts that are for the sake of Heaven, the students who are pulled into the conflict act out of personal interest.
 They are termed baalei machloket, as we stated above.

-Story About Rav Shlomo Zalman Auerbach zt"l An example of this can be seen from a story involving Rav Shlomo Zalman Auerbach zt"l.
+Story About Rav Shlomo Zalman Auerbach zt"l

+An example of this can be seen from a story involving Rav Shlomo Zalman Auerbach zt"l.
 Rav Shlomo Zalman once voiced opposition to a certain institution.
 The institution had appointed a menahel who Rav Shlomo Zalman felt did not meet the religious standards of the institution.
 Rav Shlomo Zalman did not hesitate to publicly voice his Torah opinion against the institution and the one who headed it.
 One night, the particular menahel visited the house of Rav Shlomo Zalman.
 His heart was pounding, fearing that Rav Shlomo Zalman would send him away angrily.
-However, the rav received him with a pleasant countenance and showed him honor befitting someone of greater stature.
-When he left, he accompanied him until the end of his courtyard, and explained that he has nothing against him personally; rather, he is only dong what is best for the institution.
-When the rav returned to his house, he called to his household and said, "I wish to teach you how one conducts a machloket for the sake of Heaven, without personal interests in mind."
+However, the Rav received him with a pleasant countenance and showed him honor befitting someone of greater stature.
+When he left, Rav Shlomo Zalman accompanied him until the end of his courtyard, and explained that he has nothing against him personally; rather, he is only doing what is best for the institution.
+When the menahel returned to his house, he called his family together and said, "I wish to teach you how one conducts a machloket for the sake of Heaven, without personal interests in mind."
 From here you see the difference between a machloket and a difference of opinion.

-How To Act During a Machloket On the other hand, from the deeds of Moshe and Aharon, the Torah teaches us how to act during a machloket.
-Despite the fact that they slandered them, suspected them of illicit relationships, and made a mockery of all that Moshe said, we do not find that Moshe was dragged into the machloket against Korach and his group.
+How To Act During a Machloket

+On the other hand, from the deeds of Moshe and Aharon, the Torah teaches us how to act during a machloket.
+Despite the fact that Korach's assembly slandered them, suspected them of illicit relationships, and made a mockery of all that Moshe said, we do not find that Moshe was dragged into the machloket.
 He did not try to defeat them or prove that they were mistaken.
 Rather, he fell on his face and said to them, "In the morning, Hashem will make known who is His."
 In other words, Moshe was saying, "It is possible that you are correct.
 We will see what Hashem says tomorrow."
-This is as our Sages have stated that the world endures because of the one who closes his mouth at the time of a
+This is as our Sages have stated that the world endures because of the one who closes his mouth at the time of a quarrel.
+If he does so, Hashem will come to his aid, as the pasuk states,